deanone/Dijkstra/README.md

 Arguments:

 1. A: This is the execution mode.
-It can take 2 values, namely 0 which means that the script should use as graph the one stored in graph.csv file, and 1 which means that a random graph (in the form of a random symmetric numpy array of integers) will be used.
+It can take 2 values, namely 0 which means that the script will use as graph the one stored in graph.csv file, and 1 which means that a random graph (in the form of a random symmetric numpy array of integers) will be used.

 2. B: the source node (as integer)